 - Analysis of weather information — A WiFi thermostat is able to connect to local weather information and make changes for you automatically.

 - Downloadable charts — To get your energy costs under control, you can analyze your usage by viewing charts on the device or having them e-mailed to you.

-If you’d like to know more about the installation and use of a WiFi thermostat, please contact the HVAC experts at Sherlock Heating & Air Conditioning.
+If you’d like to know more about the installation and use of a WiFi thermostat, please contact the HVAC experts at Sherlock Plumbing Heating & Air.
 We’ve currently serve the heating and cooling needs of North San Diego and its surrounding areas.